weitzel926/zesty_robust_code/_posts/2020-03-26-decoding_json_with_decoder_in_swift.markdown

 {% endhighlight %}

 So, for an NSString instance, the code is bridged from Objective-C, which gives a different signature because it is an entirely different type.
 There is typically no reason to use NSString in Swift code, but this is confusing because some of the String methods you are accustomed to (like the data method) are not documented in the String class, they are in StringProtocol.

+### The JSON spec

+One should also be aware that a mapping like what we know on the iOS side as a "dictionary" is called an "object" in the [JSON specification][json_spec].
+For the remainder of this document, we will refer to them only as "dictionaries", but it may be helpful to note the difference.

 ### Codable & Decodable